BerkeleyHCI/edg-ide/ide-getting-started.md

 _We do this in two stages, first defining a `FootprintBlock` for the chip itself, then building the wrapper application circuit `Block` around it._

 > While `Block`s are arbitrary hierarchy blocks that only have ports, inner blocks, and connections, `FootprintBlock` also allows up to one PCB footprint, and a mapping from the block ports to footprint pins.
-> You can loosely think of `FootprintBlock` as analogous to a schematic symbol, while `Block` is closer to a hierarchy sheet.
+> In schematic terms, think of `FootprintBlock` as analogous to a schematic symbol, while `Block` is closer to a hierarchy sheet.

 ### Creating a part
 A new block can be defined from the library browser.